2018 Holiday Bowl

 The 2018 Holiday Bowl was a college football bowl game played on December 31, 2018.
 It was the 41st edition of the Holiday Bowl, and one of the 2018–19 bowl games concluding the 2018 FBS football season.
-This was the second season in which the Holiday Bowl was held at the SDCCU Stadium.
+This was the second season in which the Holiday Bowl was held at SDCCU Stadium.
 Sponsored by San Diego County Credit Union, the game was officially known as the San Diego County Credit Union Holiday Bowl.

 Teams

 The game featured the Northwestern Wildcats, champions of the Big Ten West Division, and the Utah Utes, champions of the Pac-12 South Division.
 The programs had previously met twice, with Northwestern winning in 1927 and Utah winning in 1981.

 Northwestern Wildcats

 Northwestern was defeated in the 2018 Big Ten Football Championship Game on December 1 by Ohio State, then received and accepted a bid to the Holiday Bowl on December 2.
 The Wildcats entered the bowl with an 8–5 record (8–1 in conference).